lostpebble/pullstate/README.md

 Basically, what this does is re-uses the exact stores that you originally created.

 This allows us to directly update those original stores on the client and we will receive updates as usual.
-Regularly, calling `instantiate()` creates a fresh copy of your stores (which is required on the server, because each client request needs to maintain its own state), but on the client code - its perfectly fine to directly update your created stores because the state is contained to that client alone.
+Usually, calling `instantiate()` creates a fresh copy of your stores (which is required on the server, because each client request needs to maintain its own state), but on the client code - its perfectly fine to directly update your created stores because the state is contained to that client alone.
 But to do this, you need to pass `reuseStores: true` as mentioned above.

-For example, something like this:
+For example, you could now do something like this:

 ```typescript jsx
 import { UIStore, GraphStore } from "./stores"